PulseMedia/Pulse/docs/start/compatiblity_table.md

 Functions that are independent of an platform implementations will showing an "Platform Independent" notice at the "Compatibility Table".
 These functions will work on all plaforms.

+Additionally to some "Platform Independent"-function an "Different Results" value will be displayed, this means that the function will work on all platform,
+but will return different values on some platforms

 #### Example:
 > Platform implementations:
 [Supports(0,2,4,6,8,10)]